 If you’re saving without a particular goal in mind, you should consider a couple of factors.

-- One is the interest rate.
-Longer-term CDs tend to have higher interest rates than short-term CDs, meaning your savings will grow more quickly.
+- Interest rate: Longer-term CDs tend to have higher interest rates than short-term CDs, meaning your savings will grow more quickly.
 At the same time, placing additional restrictions on your money might not be worth the benefit.
 If the interest rate difference between a one-year and five-year CD is a tenth of a percent, the five-year CD probably isn’t worth opening.

-- Another thing to consider is the early withdrawal penalty.
-If you foresee a situation where you might need to make an early withdrawal, you’ll have to find a balance between the interest rate and the potential penalty.
+- Early withdrawal penalties: If you foresee a situation where you might need to make an early withdrawal, you’ll have to find a balance between the interest rate and the potential penalty.